 The pulp is unique for three reasons

 It is totally surrounded by hard tissues that minimizs the possibility of an increase in blood supply.
 The apical (and lateral) foramina have a limited capacity .
 They won’t allow significantly more blood than normal to enter the pulpal space.
+No true collateral circulation exists.
+The pulp protects itself from injury by the deposition of reparative dentine.

 The Aging Process of the Pulp